humio/cloudfoundry2humio/README.md

 # Cloud Foundry 2 Humio

+*NOTE*: _Please beware the tile has not yet been released to the Pivotal CloudFroundry (PCF) marketplace.
+If you are using PCF, please consider using the [Syslog over HTTP method](https://cloud.humio.com/docs/integrations/log-shippers/syslog/index.html)._

 This project contains two components:

 - A [Cloud Foundry](https://www.cloudfoundry.org/) [nozzle](https://docs.pivotal.io/tiledev/nozzle.html) for pushing logs to Humio